ps4star/FSE/ref.md

 %ARGXP  ;Function argument.
 Specifies that it's a pokemon name.
 Use only in func definitions.
 %ARGXA  ;Function argument.
 Specifies that it's an in-battle move name.
 Use only in func definitions.
 %ARGXI  ;Function argument.
 Specifies that it's an item name.
 Use only in func definitions.

+%ARGXH  ;Function argument.
+Specifies that it's a hex int.
+Use only in func definitions.

 %LOOPITER  ;Current loop iteration.
 Use only in loops.
 %LOOPITERH  ;Current loop iteration conformed to a hex int.
 Use only in loops.